 - For exact methods we find that approximations are required to allow practical implementation, and this leads us to investigate the use of approximate weights in importance sampling (IS) and sequential Monte Carlo (SMC).
-We examine the use of both exact-approximate approaches (as in Fearnhead et al. (2010)) and also "inexact-approximate" methods, in which complete flexibility is allowed in the approximation of weights, at the cost of losing the exactness of the method.
-This work is a natural counterpart to Alquier et al. (2014), which examines the analogue of this question (concerning the acceptance probability) for Markov chain Monte Carlo (MCMC) algorithms.
-These generally applicable methods, "noisy MCMC" (Alquier et al., 2014) and "noisy SMC" (this paper) have some potential to address situations 1-3. - One of the simulation based methods that we consider is "synthetic likelihood" (SL) (Wood, 2010).
+We examine the use of both exactapproximate approaches (as in Fearnhead et al (2010)) and also "inexact-approximate" methods, in which complete flexibility is allowed in the approximation of weights, at the cost of losing the exactness of the method.
+This work is a natural counterpart to Alquier et al (2015), which examines ananalogous question (concerning the acceptance probability) for Markov chain Monte Carlo (MCMC) algorithms.
+These generally applicable methods, "noisy MCMC" (Alquier et al 2015) and "noisy SMC" (this paper) have some potential to address situations 1-3. - We provide some comparison of these inexact approximations with simulation-based methods, including the "synthetic likelihood" (SL) of Wood (2010).
 In the applications considered here we find this to be a viable alternative to ABC.
 Our results are suggestive that this, and related methods, may find success in scenarios in which ABC is more usually applied.

-In the remainder of this section we briefly outline the problem, and outline methods for, parameter inference in the presence of an INC. We then outline the problem of Bayesian model comparison, before discussing methods for tackling this in the rest of the paper.
+In the remainder of this section we briefly outline the problem of, and methods for, parameter inference in the presence of an INC. We then detail the problem of Bayesian model comparison in this context, before discussing methods for addressing it in the following two sections.